totaldebug/totaldebug.uk/_posts/2021-11-10-cookiecutter-automate-project-creation.md

 this will create a prompt when executing the template for a value which will change the output to the template.

-For each variable within here a dafault text value, boolean or list of options are required.
+For each variable within here a default text value, boolean or list of options are required.
 Example:

 ```json